-Observation Posts
+Military Sangar and Observation Posts

-Observation Posts are usually vital necessities for force protection.
+Observation Posts are usually vital necessities

-An observation post consists of a small enclosed space.
-Observers in a sangar are
+for force protection.
+An observation post consists of a small enclosed

-vulnerable to rocket, mortar fire and small arms fire.
-The walls
+space.
+Observers in a Sangar are vulnerable to rocket, mortar fire and

-of these observation posts are made of steel or, preferably, reinforced
+small arms fire.
+The walls of these observation posts are made of steel

-concrete with a composite style liner.
+or, preferably, reinforced concrete with a composite style liner.

-Outside these walls a yielding steel mesh rocket
+Outside these walls a yielding steel mesh rocket screen is needed

-the occupants from any sudden bulge or residual fragments.
+occupants from any sudden bulge or residual fragments.

-with a composite style liner held on a Defence-Structures
+style liner held on a Defence-Structures

 frame.
 Above this, with a standoff, should be a yielding steel mesh